Turn a Dumb Car into a Smart(er) Car with these Upgrades

 Basically the technologically advanced version of the tennis ball attached to your garage ceiling, the Striker garage parking sensor uses a sensor and a visual light panel to give you an indication how close your car is to the wall.
 Adjustable to distances between 6 inches and 6 feet, the light changes from green to yellow to red to indicate how close you are when parking.

 If you are an Amazon Echo user already, adding Alexa to your car is probably a no brainier.
 The Echo Auto connects to Alexa through your smartphone and uses your car’s audio system.
 It’s specifically designed to hear voice commands over road noise and other sounds your car makes.

 Similar to the voice assistant on your smartphone, it effectively offers up voice control for making calls, playing music, checking the news, asking questions or even opening your garage door (if you have smart tech installed in your garage).
 It also supports apps like Waze if you need to find the best route to your destination.
-The Echo Auto retails for $50, but can be purchased for half that during the invitation period.
+The Echo Auto retails for $50, usually goes on sale around $25.

 DashCam: Vantrue N2 Pro Dual Dash Cam

 If you want to protect your insurance rates in case of an accident, a dashcam is a great way to record the incident.
 Vantrue N2 Pro dashcam offers two camera angles, one 170° front facing camera and one 140° inside passenger cabin recording at 1920×1080 at 30 framers per second.

 It also include a night vision sensor for recording in the dark and a parking monitor motion sensor.
 The camera supports up to a 256GB microSD card, which will allow you to record a significant amount of video.